Holistic and Natural Treatment for Neurodermatitis

 - Improves sleep quality and skin regeneration

-- Strengthens the immune system sustainably
+- Sustains immune system strength

-- Reduces itching perception
+- Reduces perception of itching

 - Promotes conscious self-care

-Challenges of stress management
+Challenges in stress management

 - Requires daily practice and discipline

-- Effect only occurs after 2-4 weeks
+- Effect only appears after 2-4 weeks

-- Difficult in acute stress phases
+- Difficult during acute stress phases

 - Individual techniques must be found

-- Mindfulness meditation: 10-15 minutes daily, reduces itching by 40%
+- Mindfulness Meditation: 10-15 minutes daily, reduces itching by 40%

-- Progressive muscle relaxation: systematic tensing and relaxing of muscle groups
+- Progressive Muscle Relaxation: Systematic tensing and relaxing of muscle groups

-- Breathing techniques: 4-7-8 breathing for acute relaxation
+- Breathing Techniques: 4-7-8 breathing for acute relaxation

-- Yoga: Combines movement, breathing and mindfulness
+- Yoga: Combines movement, breathing, and mindfulness

-Morning (6:00-8:00 a.m.):
+Morning (6:00-8:00 AM):

 - Wash face with lukewarm water or a mild, pH-neutral cleanser

-- Pat skin gently, do not rub
+- Gently pat skin dry, do not rub

-Evening (7:00-9:00 p.m.):
+Evening (7:00-9:00 PM):

 - Gentle cleansing with natural, sulfate-free products